HackX-IN/Drawing_RN_App/Readme.md

 ## Technologies Used

-- React: A JavaScript library for building user interfaces.
+- React-Native(Expo): A JavaScript library for building user interfaces.
 - SVG: Scalable Vector Graphics used for rendering shapes on the canvas.
 - TypeScript: A statically typed superset of JavaScript.
-- Other dependencies: [List any other major libraries or tools used.]
+- Other dependencies: @shopify/react-native-skia,expo-vector-icons,react-native-svg,react-navigation

 ## Features